AlanNevill/DupesMaint2/README.md

 # DupesMaint2

-## CLI application - root command `DupesMaintConsole`
+## CLI application - Similar to Find Duplicates
 Finds duplicate files from database tables in Pops database, but only for the specified folder.

+### Root command `DupesMaintConsole`

 `from c in this._popsContext.CheckSum
                            join d in this._popsContext.CheckSumDups